JEC1100/CV/James Condon.md

 * Sony Music HQ, London (Sept 2009 - Jan 2011):
 Remote Researcher.
 * Working Title Films Headquarters, London (May 2008- Jul 2009):
-Graduate “Action” Intern (one of two selected from 2000 applicants).
+Graduate “Action” Intern (1 of 2 selected from 2000 applicants).

 ## What I'm working on
 -	I am currently consolidating my learning at Makers by addressing every course material a second time.
 I'm building a Contacts App in Rails, and a JSX/React Web App Planner, to get more personal exposure to these different stacks.
 I’m also taking a deeper dive into JavaScript.